 B Psych Sc (Hons).

-Telehealth Counselling: Nikki Crossman is able to provide counselling to clients via phone call or skype in certain circumstances.
+Nikki Crossman is able to provide face-to-face counselling to clients or via phone call or skype in certain circumstances.
 To make an appointment for telehealth counselling, try Online Booking or call Vision Psychology Brisbane on (07) 3088 5422 or M1 Psychology Loganholme on (07) 3067 9129.